Infrared Effects and the Unruh State

-The fact that the Kruskal modes approach zero in the late time limit for fixed $r$ when the infrared divergences in the Boulware modes are removed is not too surprising.
-It is well known that for a classical massless minimally coupled scalar field in Schwarzschild spacetime (or any static black hole spacetime), if there is initial data with compact support, then the field vanishes in the late time limit for fixed $r$ (see e.g.~\cite{angelopoulos,barack} and references therein).
-The difference here is that the initial data does not have compact support.
+The fact that the Kruskal modes approach zero in the late-time limit for fixed $r$ when the infrared divergences in the Boulware modes are removed is not too surprising.
+It is well known in Schwarzschild and other 4D asymptotically flat static spherically symmetric spacetimes, that solutions to the wave equation for a classical minimally coupled massless scalar field for data with compact support (and in some cases with non compact support) vanish in the late-time limit for fixed $r$, see e.g.~\cite{angelopoulos,barack} and references therein.

 We have also investigated the behavior of the two-point function for the Unruh state.
 If one uses the first formulation of the Unruh state~\eqref{phi-first}, the resulting integral in~\eqref{G-first} looks significantly different than that found in~\eqref{G-second} for the second formulation~\eqref{phi-second}.
 However, if one uses the Bogolubov transformation~\eqref{pbeq}, then the first formulation does give the same answer as the second one if the order of the integrals in~\eqref{GK1} is changed so that the integral over $\w$ is done first.